 Workspace

 Available only to members of your workspace.
-This is the ideal mode to keep control of internal agents.
+This is the ideal mode to maintain control over internal agents.

 Private

-Visible to the creator and, when workspace policy allows, to roles with governance permissions to audit other members’ private agents — workspace membership alone does not grant access to someone else’s private agent.
+Visible to the creator and, when the workspace policy allows, to profiles with governance permissions to audit private agents from other members — being a workspace member alone is not enough to view others’ private agents.

 Public

-Available for use by the entire Tess user community and is listed in the Marketplace.
+Available for use by the entire Tess user community and listed in the Marketplace.

 Unlisted

-It doesn’t appear in the Marketplace, but anyone in Tess who receives the link can access it.
+Does not appear in the Marketplace, but anyone on Tess who receives the link can access it.

 Why is it important?